tailwindlabs/tailwindcss/source/docs/border-color.blade.md

 By default Tailwind makes the entire [default color palette](/docs/colors#default-color-palette) available as border colors.

-You can [customize your color palette](/docs/colors#customizing) by editing the `colors` variable in your Tailwind config file, or customize just your border colors using the `borderColors` section of your Tailwind config.
+You can [customize your color palette](/docs/colors#customizing) by editing the `theme.colors` variable in your Tailwind config file, or customize just your border colors using the `theme.borderColor` section of your Tailwind config.

-@component('_partials.customized-config', ['key' => 'borderColors'])
+@component('_partials.customized-config', ['key' => 'theme.borderColor', 'usesTheme' => true])
-- ...colors,
+- ...theme('colors'),
+  default: theme('colors.gray.300', 'currentColor'),
 + 'primary': '#3490dc',
 + 'secondary': '#ffed4a',
 + 'danger': '#e3342f',